Cafes and Restaurants in North Wellington

 Burger Fuel – Huge burgers for hung over teenagers.
 Too many calories to do anyone any good but tastier and more filling than Burger King or Mac Donalds.
 BURP!

 Johnsonville Mall Fish Supply and Johnsonville Fish Supply – Don’t get them confused.
 Costa at JFS has won awards on occasions for his fare.
 I’m not a fish and chips person but I have a number of saturated fat lovers at my office and they all swear by JFS.
-JFS is the one at the North end of the main road opposite the National Bank.
+JFS is the one at the North end of the main road with the silver fish sculpture above the door.

 Joes Food World – the usual feeding troughs of gluggy, over salted, calories disguised as chinese takeaways and fried stuff.